Barge Cruising: A Guide for First-Timers

-The boat cruises slowly at approximately four miles an hour.
-This allows passengers to easily hop back on at the next lock, or if you prefer, several locks further down.
+The boat cruises slowly along the canal at approximately four miles an hour.
+This allows passengers to easily hop back on at the next lock or, if you prefer, several locks further down.
 This is an excellent opportunity to work off some of those extra calories consumed throughout the week!

-Fair warning, there is a lot of food on a barge cruise.
+Fair warning, there is a lot of food on Barge Ladies Cruises.
 Be prepared for epicurean overload.
 Not only does your private chef prepare three-course meals for both lunch and dinner, but you will also enjoy daily wine and cheese pairings.
 Throughout the week, we sampled more than thirty different kinds of cheese and tasted more than twenty varieties of wine.

 One afternoon we were treated to a cooking demonstration.
 We met the chef in the open kitchen just before lunch.
 We learned how to prepare a whole baked salmon in salt with a buerre blanc sauce.
 Little did we know we were actually making our own lunch.

 There is no better place to taste wine than at the actual vineyard in which it was produced.
-Throughout the week you’ll visit several family-owned vineyards during your trip for wine tastings.
-These private tours offer more than just sipping and swirling wine a tasting room.
+Throughout the week, you’ll visit several family-owned vineyards during your trip for wine tastings.
+These private tours offer more than just sipping and swirling the wine in a tasting room.
 They include visits to the actual cellars and a comprehensive overview of how the wines are made.

 The vintners will take their time to educate you about the region and the wines they produce.
 You’ll surely leave with a better understanding of the difference between a Grand Cru and a Premier Cru Burgundy